Peru Trekking Adventure

 Level 5 – Strenuous Plus

 To truly enjoy our Level 5 trips, and squeeze out every last drop of adventure, you’ll need an advanced level of fitness.
-A ‘strenuous plus’-labelled trip can include challenging treks over steep mountainous terrain and other rigorous activities like cycling long distances and hours of idyllic, but arduous, kayaking.
+A ‘strenuous plus’-labelled trip can include challenging treks over steep mountainous terrain and other rigorous activities.
 Many of the locations of Level 5 trips are remote and only reached through a hard-won journey.

 You may need to prepare a few months or weeks in advance by training with long days of walking in varying terrain and testing your physical limits.
 Your body and mind should be prepared for consecutive days with hours of activities that can be difficult.
 Another element to consider with a Level 5 trip is altitude that can be significant.